Welcome to the home of Community Forests Council.

 Certification

-A Certified Community Forester is a professional that specializes in Community Forest management.
+A Certified Community Forester is a tree care practitioner that elevates commercial tree populations and landscapes into healthier, functioning ecosystems.
 Beyond tending to individual trees, a Certified Community Forester views the tree population as a whole, in its environmental context, and as something greater than the sum of its parts.
-Managing a forest takes vision, knowledge and experience that reflects the greater good, and not simply the needs of a single tree.
+Managing a forest takes vision, knowledge and experience that strategizes long-range goals, and not simply the immediate needs of individual trees.

 Apply for Certification